 The study found that, among the four main categories of the SOLO taxonomy, Pre-service teachers for basic schools are mainly at the uni-structural and multi-structural levels.
-The study therefore, concluded that the structural, uni-structural and multi-structural levels whereas their algebraic thinking ability at the relational and the extended abstract levels were low.
+The study therefore, concluded that the Prospective mathematics teachers have better understanding and application of algebraic concepts at the prestructural, uni-structural and multi-structural levels whereas their algebraic thinking ability at the relational and the extended abstract levels were low.